ananthanir/ananthanir/README.md

   &nbsp; 👀 &nbsp; I’m interested in AI & Blockchain Technology
   &nbsp; 💻 &nbsp; I like to build things, I like to learn how something works and build it from scratch.
   &nbsp; 🎓 &nbsp; I have done M.Phil Degree in Computer Science from CUSAT.
-  &nbsp; 🌱 &nbsp; I'm on track for learning more about MARL in AI.
+  &nbsp; 🌱 &nbsp; I'm on track for learning more about usage of GraphML for Blockchain Analysis.
   &nbsp; ✍️ &nbsp;  In my free time, I pursue 3D Design and Read Light Novels.
   &nbsp; 💬 &nbsp; Feel free to reach out to me for collaboration or learning purpose.